wultra/docucheck/docs/Writing-Wultras-Documentation.md

 ## Recommended workflow

 1. Clone [`wultra/wultra-developers`](https://github.com/wultra/wultra-developers)
-   - Run `./update-develop.sh` after that, to get the latest changes for the documentation in the development.
+   - Run `./update-develop.sh` to get the latest changes for the documentation in the development.
    - Let's say, you have cloned that repo into `/Users/johndoe/Dev/docs/wultra-developers`.

 1. Clone or pull latest changes for repository you're going to update.